bringauto/fleet-protocol/README.md

 # Communication protocol

-We use [ProtoBuf] v3 library for message format and serialization/deserialization - protocol specification can be found at the [BringAutoDaemon.proto] file.
+We use [ProtoBuf] v3 library for message format and serialization/deserialization - protocol specification can be found at the [CarStateProtocol] and [IndustrialPortalProtocol] files.

 Each message must be prefixed with four bytes long (uint32_t data type) header which holds information about size  of the ProtoBuf message.

-As a transfer layer the TCP/IP is chosen.
-Daemon listens on localhost network under port 1536.
+As a transfer layer the TCP/IP is chosen for comunication between modules and daemon and mqtt for communication between daemon and fleet management.
+Daemon listens on localhost network under port 1636 if port was not changed.

 **In order to receive data from BAD you must send CarStatus message first.
 If you do not send CarStatus message no data will be sent from BAD to Client!**

-detailed description at [BringAuto Autonomy Host Protocol]
+detailed description at [Car State Protocol] and [Industrial Portal Protocol]

 ## Protocol messages